These are the Best 15 inch Laptops in 2022

 If you’re looking for a premium-feeling 15 inch laptop with a fantastic display and solid day-to-day performance, this is one of your best options.

-The rest of the ports include another Thunderbolt 4 port, USB Type-A, HDMI, and a headphone jack, so you have all of the basic connections you might need out of the box.
+Those corners make room for an angled Thunderbolt 4 and a headphone jack, while the sides of the laptop give yoou another Thunderbolt 4 port, USB Type-A, HDMI, and a microSD card reader, so you have all of the basic connections you might need out of the box.
 With Thunderbolt 4, you can also connect a dock and other devices like monitors or external GPUs.
-Another great thing about this laptop is the inclusion of a number pad, which many 15 inch laptops don’t offer.

 Best for creators: Surface Laptop Studio